I just discovered something quite troubling about the daughter of a friend.

 He is a prosperous attorney and a Democrat who is welded to conventional measures and symbols of success and approbation, best exemplified by his reliance on the New York Times as his primary source of news.

 I spent two years trying to provide him with information from the Alternative Media by emailing him my FOTM posts, but to no avail.
-He actually voted for pro-abort Hillary Clinton and spoke of Donald Trump with derision and contempt.
+Though a Christian, he actually voted for pro-late term abortion Hillary Clinton and spoke of Donald Trump with derision and contempt.
 So I gave up, and have not spoken to him since.

 This post is about what I believe to be his gravest mistake.

-Though he is a non-denomination Protestant and thinks of himself as quite devout, he married a shallow woman with no religious beliefs and no friends, whose favorite past-time is shopping.
+Though he is a non-denomination Protestant and thinks of himself as quite devout, he married a shallow woman with no religious beliefs and no friends, whose favorite past-time is shopping and posting pictures to Facebook of herself posing before tourist spots in their incessant world travels.
 He speaks of the marriage as a mistake.

 They produced a daughter, who got a degree in Art, followed by a post-graduate degree in Animation.
 My friend, though himself a Christian, neither had his daughter baptized nor brought her to church services.
 When I asked him why, he said he wanted to leave it up to her to decide for herself when she’s an adult.